RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 ### 18. Interpret the results.
 What’s wrong ?
 What is this phenomenon ?
 Experiment: batch_size=128, lr=0.1, epochs=50, cuda=True
 ![[Pasted image 20231027132228.png]]

-These plots show the accuracy percentage over the number of epochs (on the left) and the loss number over the number of epochs (on the right).
-Our goal is to minimize the loss as much as possible and to maximize the accuracy as much as possible.
+These plots display the accuracy percentage over the number of epochs (on the left) and the loss number over the number of epochs (on the right).
+Our objective is to minimize the loss as much as possible and maximize the accuracy as much as possible.
 The different metrics are calculated on the train set (in blue) and on the test set (in orange).
-It's worth notice that the "test set" is not intended to be the set of images from the dataset used to make the _predictions_ after the training, but it is instead used for evaluating our training, therefore it is calculated during the training itself.
-More precisely, we use "test set", meaning "val test".
+It's worth noting that the "test set" is not intended to be the set of images from the dataset used to make predictions after the training.
+Instead, it is used to evaluate our training and is calculated during the training itself.
+More precisely, we refer to it as the "val test".

-As we can see, the accuracy train and is increasing, while the loss train is decreasing and for us it's good.
-Instead, the loss test has a "U" shape, meaning that at a certain point it stops decreases and starts increase.
-This is a fenomenon called overfitting, where the model is becoming too specialized to the training data and performs poorly on unseen data.
-Also, the test accuracy tends to flatten at 70% instead of trying to achieve a better result.
-Thus, we should change our hyperparameters or the architecture of the model or improve the dataset or use other metrics in order to fix this issue.
+As observed, the accuracy of the train set is increasing, while the loss of the train set is decreasing, which is favorable for us.
+However, the loss of the test set forms a "U" shape, indicating that at a certain point, it stops decreasing and starts to increase.
+This phenomenon is known as overfitting, where the model becomes overly specialized to the training data and performs poorly on unseen data.
+Furthermore, the test accuracy tends to plateau at 70% instead of striving to achieve a better result.
+Therefore, we should consider modifying our hyperparameters or the architecture of the model, improving the dataset, or using other metrics to address this issue.

-This shows how the evaluation set (here called test set) is truly important: if we were evaluating ur model on the train set only, we would have thinked that the model performed well, but that it is not correct.
+This underscores the importance of the evaluation set (referred to here as the test set): if we were to evaluate our model only on the train set, we might mistakenly believe that the model performed well, which is not the case.

 ---
 # 3.1 Standardization of examples
 ### 19. Describe your experimental results.
 Experiment: batch_size=128, lr=0.1, epochs=50, cuda=True
 ![[Pasted image 20231027134641.png]]
-The train imrpoved a little bit than before, because the accuracy test is a little bit higher than 70% and the minimum of the loss test is lower than the 1.0 of before.
-But still, we see a fenomenon of overfitting and the test and trains curves are different from each others.
+The training has shown some improvement compared to before.
+The test accuracy is slightly higher, exceeding 70%, and the minimum test loss is lower than the previous 1.0.
+However, we still observe an overfitting phenomenon, and the curves for the test and train sets exhibit noticeable differences.

-( #TODO: revision)

 ### 20. Why only calculate the average image on the training examples and normalize the validation examples with the same image ?
 Preprocessing should not be learned on the test dataset, as it would bias the obtained performance results.